GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 Not the best idea for someone with fingers that are already damaged, but I gave it a try.
 However, even with the best voice recognition software money could buy and a language I specifically designed to be terse and efficient for programming it was still slow.
 Surprisingly enough, outputting code wasn't the slowest part.
-The place where voice programming really falls short, is the navigation of large files and projects.
+Things like precision navigation within files (e.g. moving 35 lines down and into the middle of the line), or navigation within large projects (file-names can have all sorts of weird naming structures that are hard to easily accommodate with voice commands.)

 Voice does however works surprisingly well for dictation and simple web browsing.
-If you write a lot of text during your day or spend a lot of time scrolling through websites it's worth considering as an option.
+If you write a lot of regular english, such as articles during your day or spend a lot of time scrolling through websites it's worth considering as an option.

 ## Breaks
 What I've done for breaks is as follows: Take a **microbreak**, meaning a break of approximately 30 seconds, every 5 to 10 minutes.